davideochoa/BaseVaadin/README.md

 kubectl get deployments
 ```

-If the pods say `Container image "adminencuesta360:latest" is not present with pull policy of Never` then you have not
+If the pods say `Container image "basevaadin:latest" is not present with pull policy of Never` then you have not
 built your application using Docker or there is a mismatch in the name.
 Use `docker images ls` to see which images are
 available.